Skip to Content

 You want a good roller cover because if you get a cheap one it will leave chunks of it all over your wall and you will go crazy again!

 Prep is the most important.
-I say to buy the 2-inch tape because when you are getting tired you will get messy.
+I buy the 2-inch tape because when you are getting tired you will get messy.
 Buying the thicker tape will give you more room for error when you are trying to cut in on the edges.

 You need to plan for a whole day.
 Even for a small room, most of the time you will need to do 2 coats of paint.
 And you will find that the prep time and clean-up time take as long as each coat of paint does.